Periods of Automorphic Forms Associated to Strongly Tempered Spherical Varieties: Local multiplicity

 where the last equality follows from the results for Whittaker model in \cite{Rod81}, \cite{Mat} and the fact that there is a unique generic element in the $L$-packet.
-In particular, we have proved that the summation of the multiplicities is equal to 1 over every tempered local Vogan $L$-packet.
+In particular, we have proved that the summation of the multiplicities is equal to 1 over every tempered local Vogan $L$-packet and the unique distinguished element corresponds to a character of the component group.

-\subsubsection{The model $(\GU_{4}\times \GU_{2},(\GU_2\times \GU_2)^\circ)$}
+\subsubsection{The model $(\GU_{4}\times \GU_{2},(\GU_2\times \GU_2)^0)$}

-Let $(G,H)=(\GU_{2,2}\times \GU_{1,1},(\GU_{1,1}\times \GU_{1,1})^\circ)$, and
+Let $(G,H)=(\GU_{2,2}\times \GU_{1,1},(\GU_{1,1}\times \GU_{1,1})^0)$, and

 be the pure inner forms (the pair $(G_4,H_4)$ only appears in the archimedean case).